Colorful Punta Arenas

 , Punta Arenas is the access gate to the Sothern Region, also known as “the end of the world”.

-Its commercial, cultural and social development has become consolidated in the last few years.
+Its commercial, cultural and social development has become consolidated in the last few years in Chile.
 Its position on the shores of the Strait of Magellan, on Brunswich Peninsula, provides a unique sea atmosphere that turns its streets, hills and harbor into a real paradise.

 Punta Arenas is the southernmost continental city in the world and it represents a port for the booming bioceanic traffic.
 Its main attractions include the Mayorino Borgatello Salesian Museum; the Shepherds Monument, with its horse, its dog and sheep; the local cemetery; the Patagonia Institute (a research center of the history and the resources of the region, along with the Memory Museum in its gardens); the Municipal Theater; Muñoz Gamero Square with its sculpture to commemorate the discovery of the Strait of Magellan by Ferdinand Magellan and splendid works that preserve tradition such as Gran Hotel Cabo de Hornos